 1. The email address should be accurate.

-5. In professional emails, the closing should be friendly, so you may write that if you require any information don’t hesitate and feel free to ask
+5. In professional emails, the closing should be friendly, so you may write something like, “If you require any information, please don’t hesitate to ask.”

 Formal VS Informal Emails

-- Formal emails are basically for the clients, manager, colleagues and the recipients that we don’t know very well.
-However, Informal emails are for those people that are close to us and we know them well like friends, family etc
+• Formal emails are typically for clients, managers, colleagues, and recipients we don’t know well.
+However, informal emails are for people we know well, like friends and family.

-- In the formal and informal emails, make sure that you place an empty line between every component and each paragraph of the body of the email
+• In both formal and informal emails, make sure to place an empty line between every component and each paragraph of the body of the email.

-- In the formal email, you can’t use emojis but in the informal emails, you can use the emojis
+• In formal emails, you cannot use emoji’s.
+However, in informal emails, you can use emoji’s.

 Avoid These Mistakes to Write a Business Email Format

-In the salutation, never use dear sir/madam both at the same time.
-If you’re not sure to whom you send the email, so mention the designation of the reader
+In the salutation, never use “Dear Sir/Madam” both simultaneously.
+If you’re not sure to whom you are sending the email, mention the designation of the recipient.

-Avoid doing grammatical errors and spelling mistakes in the business email
+Avoid making grammatical errors and spelling mistakes in business emails.

-Don’t write a poor subject line, so choose your subject wisely, as the subject line defines the main purpose of the email
+Don’t write a poor subject line; choose your subject wisely, as the subject line defines the main purpose of the email.

-The business email shouldn’t look too vague and boring, as the reader loses interest if it looks too long
+The business email should not look too vague and boring, as the reader loses interest if it is too long.

-If you attach some file in the business email, edit your file title clearly, so the reader easily finds that actually what the file is about
+If you attach a file to the business email, edit the file title clearly so the reader can easily understand the file.

-Check each and everything before pressing the send button.
+Check everything before pressing the send button.
 Always proofread!
-Ensure that your email is 100% accurate
+Ensure that your email is 100% accurate.

 Best Professional Business Email Address Format and Example

-The most recommended and innovative professional business email address format is definitely the firstname.lastname@domain.tld
+The most recommended and innovative professional business email address format is [email protected].

-But, you can write your professional business email address format in some other ways.
+However, you can also write your professional business email address format in other ways, such as:

 Like: